Hamiltonian tomography by the quantum quench protocol with random noise: Hamiltonian tomography of two-qubit systems

-where the coefficients $\alpha_1, \alpha_2, \beta_1$ are to be determined from measurable data.
 In this case, we proceed analogously as in the above examples -- a sample of $100$ random Hamiltonians of the form \eqref{r7} is selected and reconstructed by the quantum quench protocol.
 Here, we utilize two-qubit perturbation matrices, see \eqref{f61}, which deform the measurement operators appearing in the Hamiltonian decomposition.
+First, time uncertainty is not included, which means that $\Delta \tau = 0$.

 The results obtained for the two-qubit Hamiltonians are presented in \figref{hamiltonian4}.
 One can observe that, for any number of pairs, the quality of Hamiltonian tomography deteriorates as we increase the noise ratio.
 The three plots converge for greater amounts of noise, and, ultimately, we obtain $\mathcal{F}_{av} \approx 0.6$ with $SD\approx 0.25$.
 The properties of the plots are peculiar when minor values of $\sigma$ are considered.
-For $\sigma=\pi/90$, it turns out that the quality of Hamiltonian estimation is the poorest if we utilize $12$ pairs of initial and final states.
-In such a case, we obtain $\mathcal{F}_{av} = 0.88$ and $SD=0.21$, whereas for the other two numbers of pairs, we obtain better figures, as presented in \tabref{table1}.
-Both scenarios result in $\mathcal{F}_{av} = 0.94$, but they differ in SD, which is greater in the case of six pairs.
+For $\sigma = \pi/90$, it turns out that the quality of Hamiltonian estimation is the poorest if we utilize $12$ pairs of initial and final states.
+In such a case, we obtain $\mathcal{F}_{av} = 0.88$ and $SD = 0.21$, whereas for the other two numbers of pairs, we obtain better figures, as presented in \tabref{table1}.
+Both scenarios result in $\mathcal{F}_{av} = 0.94$, but they differ in SD, which is greater in the case of $6$ pairs.
+The difference in statistical dispersion can be attributed to the errors that arise in numerical algorithms which estimate the Hamiltonian.

 For a sample of random Hamiltonians, it was demonstrated that the amount of statistical dispersion is correlated with both the number of pairs involved in the scheme and the noise ratio.
 For minor random noise, it appears that one can more accurately determine the coefficients of the Hamiltonian by a lower number of pairs.
 It stems from the fact that for $12$ pairs of states, we obtain a $12\times 3$ matrix $\pmb{P} (\sigma)$ that is used to estimate a $3-$element vector with the coefficients of the Hamiltonian.
 It implies that the error of reconstruction is magnified due to the numerical estimation by the LS method.